5 X Settings to Filter Your Feed (Stop the Ragebait)

 By Ted · February 27, 2026

-X’s algorithm does not distinguish frustration from approval.
-A hate-click, a rage-reply, and a genuine like all register as engagement—and engagement is what decides which posts appear in your For You feed.
-That is why the same political fight from an account you’ve never heard of keeps surfacing no matter how many times you tap Not Interested.
+X counts a hate-click, a rage-reply, and a genuine like as engagement.
+Those reactions help determine which posts appear in the For You feed.
+That is why a political fight from an unfamiliar account can keep returning after you tap Not Interested.

 To set it up, go to More → Settings and Privacy → Privacy and Safety → Mute and Block → Muted Words.
 Tap the plus icon to add a term.
-Each entry can be scoped by duration—24 hours for spoilers, 7 days for trending noise, 30 days for election cycles, or forever for permanent filters.
+You can set each entry for 24 hours, 7 days, 30 days, or forever.

 The most important option is scope.
 Setting it to "From people you don’t follow" ensures that accounts you chose to follow can still discuss a topic, while strangers cannot flood your feed with it.
 You can mute words, phrases, hashtags, emojis, and specific usernames, and each entry gets its own independent duration and scope.